 - Real Red Eye Albinos (RREA) - These guppies have slightly paler red eyes, and they lack melanin, which makes them true albinos.

 So-called "mutt" guppies derive their name from the fact that they are mixes of other types of guppies.

 There's a Guppy to Please Everyone

 Guppies are available in every color of the rainbow, in combinations of colors as well as different patterns and tail types.
-When you consider the fact that all of these characteristics can be found in pracitcally limitless combinations, there's bound to be at least one guppy that pleases the eye every individual.
-Whether you are interested in breeding and showing guppies or you just want to keep some as pets, you're going to find at least a few types that really appeal to you.
-Guppies are easy to care for, so don't hesitate to give them a try.
+When you consider the fact that all of these characteristics can be found in practically limitless combinations, there's bound to be at least one guppy that pleases the eye every individual.
+Whether you are interested in breeding and raising their fry, showing guppies or you just want to keep some as pets, you're going to find at least a few types that really appeal to you.
+Guppies are popular fish for tropical aquariums and easy to care for, so don't hesitate to give them a try.